2012 Assam violence: Mumbai

-The President of the Raza Academy, Alhaj Mohammed Saeed Noori Sahab, said the "miscreants" involved in the violence were not associated with the academy.
+The President of the Raza Academy, Alhaj Mohammed Saeed Noori, said the "miscreants" involved in the violence were not associated with the academy.
 "Our protest was peaceful," he said.
-Noori stated that an "irresponsible" speech had been made during the rally, which the Indian Express claimed, exacerbated tensions.
-Noori said: "There were several persons on the stage.
+Noori stated that an "irresponsible" speech had been made during the rally, which the Indian Express claimed exacerbated tensions.
+Noori said: "There were several people on the stage.
 One irresponsible person made statements regarding the media coverage.
 He was immediately stopped and attempts were made to calm the situation.
 We had no idea that this will happen," he said, condemning the attack on the media.

 Riots at Azad Maidan led to panic in the nearby colleges and hospitals.
-Cama and Albless Hospital and St Xavier's College went in lock-down mode to prevent rioters from entering their premises.
+Cama and Albless Hospital and St Xavier's College were locked down to prevent rioters from entering their premises.

 While condemning the violence caused by rioters, All India Secular Forum social activist Irfan Engineer blamed Raza Academy for being parochial in nature.
 Engineer said: "The riots have ruptured the lives of every person in Assam.
 It has nothing to do with Muslims, Hindus, Bodos or anybody.
 Raza Academy, while organising the rally, should have taken all measures to see that the crowd does not go out of control or infiltrators take advantage of it or that protest rally just does not become confined for one community and thereby score an advantage in the community itself."